Updated March 2019

 Rocky Road House was started by an Aussie mum keen to find a dessert suitable for her daughter who had allergies to nuts, gluten and eggs.
 What started as a hobby soon became a national business, with fundraising packs now available across Australia.

-Full ingredient lists and nutritional information is available on the website here.
+Full ingredient lists and nutritional information are available on the website.

 The ordering process is done entirely online and is very simple.
 Access the Rocky Road website and go to the ‘Shop’ option, then you click on Fundraising which takes you to a dedicated page.